MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Introduction

-In this paper, we propose a new deep learning framework for training prediction models that are robust to shifts in missing data distributions.
+\paragraph{Overview of Our Study} We propose a new deep learning framework for training prediction models that are \textit{robust} to \textit{unseen} missingness shifts, primarily designed for tabular data.
 To this end, we introduce a set of mutual information-based conditions, referred to as \textit{MI robustness conditions}, designed to guide the prediction model in extracting label-relevant information from inputs, regardless of missingness patterns in both the training and test data.
-However, since the missingness distribution at test-time is unseen and mutual information is generally intractable to compute, it is challenging to directly enforce the model to satisfy the MI robustness conditions.
+However, as the test data distribution is unavailable during training and computing mutual information is typically intractable, directly enforcing the MI robustness conditions becomes non-trivial.

-To tackle these challenges, we introduce a couple of novel techniques that are simple yet highly effective.
-First, we impose additional masking to training data to simulate diverse missingness patterns and thereby better cover the potential support of the missingness distribution at test-time.
-And to encourage that the prediction model satisfies the MI robustness conditions, we propose alternative cross-entropy-based loss terms.
-We theoretically show that minimizing each term guarantees the satisfaction of the corresponding component of the MI robustness conditions.
+To tackle these challenges, we introduce a set of novel techniques that are simple yet effective.
+First, we apply additional masking to training data to \textit{realistically simulate unseen missingness patterns}, thereby better covering the potential support of the test-time missingness distribution.
+Second, to encourage the prediction model to satisfy the MI robustness conditions, we propose alternative loss terms based on cross-entropy.
+We theoretically show that minimizing each term ensures satisfaction of the corresponding component of the MI robustness conditions.
+By combining all the loss terms, we formulate a new objective function, which we refer to as \textit{MIRRAMS (Mutual Information Regularization for Robustness Against Missingness Shifts)}.
+An illustration of our method is provided in Figure \ref{fig:mirrams}.

-Interestingly, while developing the new loss terms, we discover that one of our proposed terms closely resembles the consistency regularization term originally introduced by FixMatch \citep{DBLP:conf/nips/SohnBCZZRCKL20}, one of the most widely used approaches for addressing semi-supervised learning (SSL) tasks.
-Therefore, as a by-product, our derivation provides a theoretical justification for the use of FixMatch and its subsequent variants.
-Moreover, this analysis offers a natural extension of our method to SSL.
+The MIRRAMS offers appealing features.
+First, our method relies only on mild assumptions and is not restricted to specific missingness mechanisms such as MCAR, MAR, or MNAR, making it applicable to a wide range of real-world problems.
+Furthermore, it can readily handle cases where output labels are partially missing in the training data as well.
+Under a weak condition on output missingness, we extend our method by adopting a semi-supervised learning (SSL) framework to train accurate models in such scenarios.

-By combining all the loss terms, we formulate a new objective function and call it \textit{MIRRAMS (Mutual Information Regularization for Robustness Against Missingness Shifts)}.
-While MIRRAMS is primarily designed for tabular data domains, it can be readily extended to unstructured data types such as images and texts.
-We present Figure \ref{fig:mirrams} to visualize our method.
+Interestingly, while deriving the new loss terms, we found that one of our proposed terms closely resembles the consistency regularization term originally introduced in FixMatch \citep{DBLP:conf/nips/SohnBCZZRCKL20}, one of the most widely used approaches for addressing SSL tasks.
+As a by-product, our derivation thus provides a theoretical justification for the use of FixMatch and its subsequent variants.